cecco1980/hcpsdkupdater/README.md

 Usage:

-Ex cute this command in a shell:
-# python updater.sh [OPTIONS]
+Execute this command in a shell: python updater.sh [OPTIONS]
 AVAILABLE OPTIONS:
 -l or --list-availabes: list all the available online saphcp sdk versions of the.
 -s or --set-sdk-type: Set the sdk version type to use (1.x Web or 2.x Web Profile).